ClementNerma/NightOS/docs/specs/syscalls.md

 **Errors:**

-- `0x10`: The provided AID does not exist
+- `0x10`: The provided ANID does not exist
 - `0x20`: Target application does not have a service
 - `0x30`: Failed to send the [`SERVICE_CONN_REQUEST`](signals.md#0x2b-service_conn_request) due to a [double handler fault](signals.md#0x01-handler_fault)
 - `0x31`: Service rejected the connection request